Leaders Must Align Middle Management with Strategy to Create Enough Commitment

 But when middle management is left out of the strategy design and planning process, even well-designed strategies run into major roadblocks to change because they and their teams do not know how to:

 The Consequences of Under Involvement

 Serious strategic, cultural, and operational disconnects can occur when there are even the slightest of strategic gaps between leaders and middle management.
 And do not be fooled into complacency by people’s apparent commitment to the big picture strategy.
-Although most managers’ report high commitment levels to their company’s overall strategy, they also confess that they struggle to understand how the strategy relates to their own role and responsibilities and to the roles and activities of other employees.
+Although most managers’ report high levels of desire to commit to their company’s overall strategy, they also confess that they struggle to understand how the strategy relates to their own roles and responsibilities and to the roles and activities of other employees.

 The results?
 Even if the leadership team is aligned strategically, misaligned middle management will cause the corporate strategy to fail to meet expectations and waste precious company time and resources.